 Family Connect in October is a time for you and your teacher to share information about your child’s strengths and interests and other information that is important to your child’s success in school.
 Several options to connect including in person and phone or email will be offered.

-Parent/Teacher Conferences mid-year, we will discuss your child’s intellectual, physical, social, and emotional development.
+Family Connect in February, we will discuss your child’s academic, physical, social, and emotional development.

 More information will be sent home during the school year.